 I lovingly dedicate this post to you, the Christian blogging community, who immensely encourage me with your testimonies of “how much the Lord has done for you, and how He has had mercy on you (Mark 18:19 NIV).”

 “Should I continue?”
 I asked myself.
-I took one step forward, and then two steps backward as I hesitated for a moment.
+I took one step forward, and then two steps backward as I hesitated in that moment.

 I looked down at my trail shoes that were now starting to gather dirt and mud.
 I was in the Volcano Island in Talisay, Batangas and the trail ahead would lead me to the viewpoint of Taal Volcano’s crater lake, a picturesque scene that I have only seen on photographs.